irmb/virtualfluids/README.md

 You can cite specific releases via Zenodo: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10283049.svg)](https://doi.org/10.5281/zenodo.10283049).

 ## Contributing
 Contributions are highly welcome.
 Please review the [contribution guidelines](https://git.rz.tu-bs.de/irmb/virtualfluids/-/wikis/Contributing) before opening issues and merge requests.

-## Known Issues
 If you notice any problems on your platform, please report an [issue](https://git.rz.tu-bs.de/irmb/virtualfluids/-/issues/new).

+ We are maintaining a [mailing list](https://lists.tu-braunschweig.de/sympa/subscribe/virtualfluids) for users of VirtualFluids.
+You can subscribe to the mailing list to receive news about new releases and other important information.
+If you have any further questions you can contact us via [email](mailto:vf-team@irmb.tu-bs.de).